-It does not matter if the person they provide care for has eligible needs to receive care and support services from Rutland County Council or not.
+It does not matter if the person they provide care for has eligible needs to receive care and support services from us or not.

-- As a result of those needs, they are unable to achieve one or more specified outcomes or their health is (or is at risk of) deteriorating; and
+- as a result of those needs, they are unable to achieve one or more specified outcomes or their health is (or is at risk of) deteriorating

 We would welcome any views you have about any of our services.

 For example, if you feel a service is working particularly well we would like to know about this.

 The national eligibility criteria don’t apply to safeguarding situations where there is concern about potential abuse or neglect.